corusm/AndroidStudio-Tutorial/README.md

 ### Project 1
 The first project is a simple Android App that takes a text input and makes a Toast when a Button gets pressed.

 ### Project 2
+The third project is a currency converter that converts euro to dollar.

+### Project 3
+The second project is an example app for animating elements in Android.

+### Project 4
-The second project pulls the Replacement Plan from https://root.corusm.de/api/timetable?klasse=13 and writes the data in the Log.
+The fourth project pulls the Replacement Plan from https://root.corusm.de/api/timetable?klasse=13 and writes the data in the Log.
 You can add a UI if you want to.